gefyrahq/gefyra/README.md

 - leverage all the neat development features, such as debugger, code-hot-reloading, override environment variables
 - run high-level integration tests against all dependant services
 - keep peace-of-mind when pushing new code to the integration environment

+Compared to [Telepresence2](https://www.telepresence.io/docs/latest/reference/architecture/), Gefyra uses a Wireguard-based VPN to connect with the Kubernetes cluster.
+Telepresence2 provides a broad connectivity with the cluster ("your development machine becomes part of the cluster"), Gefyra instead establishes a very scoped connectivity based on a dedicated Docker-network on the developer machine.
+In addition, Gefyra supports a couple of important use-cases such as the sidecar pattern (see: https://medium.com/bb-tutorials-and-thoughts/kubernetes-learn-sidecar-container-pattern-6d8c21f873d) and does not require
+"sudo"-privileges during the development process.
+Anyway, if you feel you need other features that Telepresence2 provides and Gefyra misses, please give it a go.
+Gefyra was heavily inspired by Telepresence2.

 Gefyra was designed to be fast and robust on an average developer machine including most platforms.